ramp106/reviews-frontend-exercise/CHALLENGE.md

 ### Core Requirements (Must Have - 70% of evaluation)

 **A. One Working Visualization**
-- Simple Chart.js bar chart displaying data from at least ONE question (Q1, Q2, or Q3)
+- Simple Chart.js bar chart displaying data from ONE question (Q1, Q2, or Q3)
 - Show `responseValue` (tool names, requirements, concerns) vs `numResponses`
 - Data should update when filters change

-**B. Basic Filtering**
+**B. Multi-Select Filtering**
-- At least ONE dimension filter working (company size OR industry OR quarter)
+- At least ONE dimension with multi-select capability (company size OR industry OR quarter)
+- Users can select multiple options (e.g., "Startup + Small" or "Q3 + Q4")
 - Filters should update chart data in real-time
-- Use dropdowns, checkboxes, or buttons - whatever works
+- Use checkboxes, multi-select dropdowns, or toggle buttons

 **C. About Page Documentation** (Critical!)
 - Route: `/about`
 - Document your progress, decisions, challenges, and next steps
 - This is 50% of your evaluation - be thorough!

-### Application Structure Example
+### Application Structure

 ```
 app/